barryclark/jekyll-now/_posts/2021-7-29-twilioquiz.md

   }
 };
 ```
-Secondly, I created the function that is referenced by the "Gather" TwiML we made above, here's the code I used for that:
+Now we can create the function that is referenced by the "Gather" TwiML we made above, here's the code I used for that:

 ```
 exports.handler = function(context, event, callback) {